What area does the West of England devolution deal cover?

 Bristol has a directly elected Mayor, who is also a local government executive leader.
 The Mayor of Bristol is responsible for the area covered by Bristol City Council.
 The other two WECA councils, Bath & North East Somerset and South Gloucestershire, currently have Council Leaders responsible for their council areas.

 There are also Civic Mayors in Bath and in towns across the area (such as Midsomer Norton) – their role is ceremonial and they perform a similar function to chairs of parish and town councils.
 A Lord Mayor is a civic or ceremonial leader, usually elected by the local council.
 He or she has no decision-making powers.

 An independent remuneration panel recommended an allowance of £62,000 per annum.

 What checks and scrutiny are the West of England Mayor subject to?

 The 2016 Devolution Bill requires all combined authorities to set up at least one overview and scrutiny committee.

-The scrutiny committee members – listed below – have been selected on a politically-proportionate basis, based on population:
+The scrutiny committee members are selected on a politically-proportionate basis, based on population.